Notes From My Travels by Angelina Jolie

 Now isn't that relatable?
 Unless you're incredibly lucky to have never experienced heartache, I can assume that we all know how it feels like to want to block out pain whatever the reason may be.

 I have the utmost respect for Angelina Jolie because humanitarian work requires a lot of emotional and mental strength.
 She left the comforts of her luxurious lifestyle to visit these places to spread awareness.

 As a woman we have our maternal instincts; I know it's hard for any woman to see others, especially children and women suffering.
 It's a natural inclination to want to protect and nurture others that are vulnerable.
 I think Angie took a brave step by visiting those refugee camps.

 Overall, this book is highly recommend to fans of the movie star and those who want to know more about what's happening in UN refugee camps around the world.
 All proceeds from this book are donated to UNHCR so you're helping the refugees with every purchase.
 So worth it.

-This blog post is 1 of 2 new series I'm putting on my blog called 'bookworm series' and the second one is 'hiking series' - check them out under the labels at the bottom of this blog.
+This blog post is 1 of 2 new series I'm putting on my blog called 'bookworm series' and the second one is 'hiking series'.
 Since I read and go hiking quite often, I thought it'd be worth blogging about it especially since reading and hiking are two things that I looove doing.
 I honestly can't remember if I've ever reviewed or recommended a book on this blog but this post will definitely be the first of many.
 InsyaAllah!